zyedidia/transmute/README.md

 Please do not actually use this.

-**Moral of the story**: you cannot rely solely on Rust for supply chain security.
+**Moral of the story**: you cannot rely solely on Rust for supply chain security or isolation against an adversary.
+If you need adversarially-secure isolation, you should use sandboxing tools such as [LFI](https://github.com/zyedidia/lfi) or WebAssembly, or use hardware-based isolation via multiple processes or virtualization.